 The Alternative 1 project area is within Maryland's coastal zone.
-In accordance with Section 307 of the Coastal Zone Management Act, the Navy will submit a Federal Consistency Determination to MDE.
+In accordance with Section 307 of the Coastal Zone Management Act, the Navy submitted a Federal Consistency Determination to MDE.
 The determination shows that the Navy finds the activities conducted under Alternative 1 are consistent to the maximum extent practicable with the enforceable policies of Maryland's Coastal Zone Management Program as they relate to federal actions.
-The MDE will provide comments or concurrence on the Navy's determination, and all correspondence will be included in Appendix B of this EA.
+The Critical Area Commission only noted that any tree clearing would require mitigation (Appendix B, email dated July 28, 2020), which would be accomplished by planting trees on a one-to-one basis for trees removed during construction.
+No additional comments were received from MDE concerning the Navy's determination; in accordance with the 60-day timeline specified in the Coastal Zone Management Act, concurrence can be presumed.
+All correspondence is included in Appendix B of this EA.

 The study area for water resources under Alternative 2 includes groundwater, surface water, wetlands, floodplains, shorelines, and coastal waters in the vicinity of the existing utility bridge and the Alternative 2 project area where construction would occur.
 Impacts from Alternative 2 would be comparable to those described under Alternative 1, though the potential impacts under Alternative 2 could be slightly greater due to the distance between the existing bridge and the Alternative 2 site, resulting in more potential for utility trenching.
 As the total difference in length would be at most 2,100 feet and along pavements, additional impacts would be negligible.
+Alternative 2 may require removal of a tree near Decatur Avenue; tree replacement would be accomplished on a one-to-one basis for trees that are removed during construction.
 Therefore, implementation of Alternative 2 would not result in significant impacts on water resources.